-In accordance with the Constitution of the Company,

-- (a) Dato' Gan Khai Choon and Mr Goh Kian Chee will be retiring by way of rotation; and - (b) Mr Hoh Weng Ming, appointed on 3 August 2020, will also be retiring, at the 2021 AGM.
-The retiring Directors being eligible, have offered themselves for re-election/election.

-As recommended by the NC, the Board also recommends the re-election of Dato' Gan Khai Choon as a NED and Mr Goh Kian Chee as an ID, as well as the election of Mr Hoh Weng Ming as a NED.
-Detailed information on the Directors who are proposed to be re-elected/elected at the 2021 AGM can be found under the sections on 'Board of Directors' and 'Additional Information on Directors Seeking Re-election/Election at the 58th Annual General Meeting' of the AR.
+In accordance with the Constitution of the Company, Ms Loo Hwee Fang and Mr Andrew Goh Kia Teck will be retiring by way of rotation at the forthcoming AGM ("2020 AGM").
+The retiring Directors being eligible, have offered themselves for re-election.
+Detailed information on the Directors who are proposed to be re-elected at the 2020 AGM can be found under the sections on 'Board of Directors' and 'Additional Information on Directors Seeking Re-election at the 57th Annual General Meeting' of the AR.